wazuh/wazuh-documentation/source/proof-of-concept-guide/index.rst

     * Wazuh agent (RHEL 7)
     * Wazuh agent (Windows)

 To install these components, see the :ref:`Installation guide <installation_guide>` section.

-* You also need the following systems running on the Wazuh agent RHEL 7 host system to test some of the POCs in this guide.

-    * Apache server
-    * Docker

 Proofs of Concept
 -----------------